 A Bite, A Long Return and FIFA's 209th Member

-At one point, this nation had some notable players opt to represent other established nations and reject the opportunity to represent the Cape Verde Islands, notably Sweden's Henrik Larsson and Switzerland's Gelson Fernandes.
+This nation had some notable players opt to represent other established nations and yet rejected the opportunity to represent the Cape Verde Islands, notably Sweden's Henrik Larsson and Switzerland's Gelson Fernandes.
 However, fortunes changed when 117th-ranked Cape Verde Islands held third-ranked Portugal to a scoreless draw ahead of the 2010 World Cup.

-Cape Verde Islands missed out on the 2012 Africa Cup of Nations, finishing behind Mali on goal difference, but ended 2011 with its highest ranking.
-Cape Verde was poised to qualify for the 2013 Africa Cup of Nations, but Cameroon would be the nation's most significant test.
-For how it ended 2011, Cape Verde Islands was in crisis after losing its two World Cup qualifiers.
-But in one September day, Cape Verde Islands pulled off the 2-0 upset against Cameroon in the first leg.
+Cape Verde Islands missed out on the 2012 Africa Cup of Nations but ended 2011 with its highest ranking.
+Poised to qualify for the 2013 Africa Cup of Nations, the Cape Verde Islands needed to overcome Cameroon.
+For how it ended 2011, the Cape Verde Islands was in crisis after consecutive losses in its opening World Cup qualifiers.
+But the Cape Verde Islands pulled off the 2-0 upset against Cameroon in the first leg.
 Just like the Central African Republic, Cape Verde Islands extended its aggregate lead during the second leg.
-Despite giving up two goals to lose the second leg, Cape Verde Islands hung on to secure its first qualification for the Africa Cup of Nations.
+Though it eventually lost 2-1 in the second leg, the Cape Verde Islands secured its qualification for the Africa Cup of Nations.

-Despite playing most of the match with a man advantage, South Sudan had to come from behind twice to Uganda.
+Despite playing most of the match with a man advantage, South Sudan came from behind twice to Uganda.
 Richard Justin's penalty canceled out Caesar Okhuti's opener.
-James Joseph Moga, the scorer of South Sudan's' first ever-goal, tied the match after Julius Ogwang put Uganda up 2-1.
+James Joseph Moga, the scorer of South Sudan's first ever-goal, tied the match after Julius Ogwang put Uganda up 2-1.
 South Sudan would also participate in its first-ever CECAFA Cup, a tournament dedicated to east African nations.
 However, South Sudan's journey ended with three losses and without a goal.

 Over 12 months, 2012 saw Africa at its busiest and helped set the stage for 2013.
 Countries emerged and reemerged, while new stars also ushered in a new generation of success that their countries had never seen previously.
 One this was certain; 2012 saw the world take Africa and football seriously.